 Chapter 7 Bankruptcy in Minnesota

 Many people worry that if they file under Chapter 7 that they will lose all their property.
-The fact is that most Chapter 7 cases filed in Minnesota are no-asset Chapter 7 cases.
+The fact is that most Chapter 7 cases file in Minnesota are no-asset Chapter 7 cases.

 Debtors (the people who file for bankruptcy relief) keep their property in a Chapter 7 case.
 The only property they might lose is property that they want to give up because they do not want to continue paying the secured debt payments, such as a mortgage or a car loan.
-A no-asset Chapter 7 bankruptcy case can be completed in about six months.
+As well as, a no-asset Chapter 7 bankruptcy case can be completed in about six months.

 Keep in mind that if you owe income taxes, back child support, unpaid alimony, past-due mortgage payments, or past-due car payments, you might want to file under Chapter 13.
 Do you think filing Chapter 7 in Minnesota might be right for you?
 You can learn more about the Chapter 7 Bankruptcy Process, and take a Chapter 7 Means Test Calculator.